tseylerd/IntelliJ-Live-Template-Sharing-Plugin/README.md

 The plugin allows to share custom IntelliJ IDEA live templates with a team by putting them to `.idea/liveTemplates` folder.

 ## Sharing Live Templates
-1. Create custom live template group in Settings and add your live templates there.
+1. Create custom live template group in Settings and add live templates there.
 Press `OK` to save the changes.
 ![custom live template](images/customTemplate.png)
 2. Invoke the `Share Custom Live Templates` action from `Go to Action` (`Ctrl/Cmd + Shift + A`)
 ![share custom live template](images/shareCustomLiveTemplate.png)
-3. After action successfully executed, you will see your live templates in the `.idea/liveTemplates` folder
+3. After action successfully executed, live templates should appear in the `.idea/liveTemplates` folder
 ![shared.png](images/shared.png)
-4. Commit shared live templates to your repository
+4. Commit shared live templates to the repository

 ## Importing Live Templates
-Everybody with plugin installed who open repository will import shared live templates automatically when they open project next time.
+Everybody with plugin installed who opens repository will import project live templates automatically when they open project next time.

 ### Manual import
 There is the action to import live templates manually.